Lessen Pre-Construction Walk

 Design Process

-Given a tight eight-week timeline, I established frequent feedback loops with design and engineering teams.
+Frequent feedback loops were established with design and engineering teams.
 Wireframes were created and reviewed with various stakeholders including the product manager, engineering manager and the larger design and engineering teams.
 Prototypes were then tested with internal FPMs.
 Tools used included Figma for design and prototyping, Miro for whiteboarding, Zeplin for engineering handoff

 Image of 2 wireframes